Leases · Retail

 The tenant roster also includes Starbucks, Sola Salon Studios and White House Black Market.

-More than 90,000 consumers reside within a five-mile radius of Westview Promenade, including nearly 35,000 households with an average income exceeding $85,000, according to Hill Management.
+More than 90,000 consumers live within a five-mile radius of Westview Promenade.
+That includes nearly 35,000 households in which the average income surpasses $85,000, according to Hill Management.

 Evolve Med Spa anticipates opening a second Maryland location later this year in Hartford County, and hopes to have 25 locations running by 2023.